wishonia/wishonia/public/globalSolutions/1-percent-treaty/individual-roi.md

 ---
-title: Individual ROI on Getting Friends to Sign the Treaty
+name: Individual ROI on Getting Friends to Sign the Treaty
 description: >-
   Discover how investing just 5 hours of your time can lead to significant impact in garnering support for global initiatives through your friends.